MicrosoftDocs/quantum-docs/articles/qdk-relnotes.md

 For update instructions, please refer to the [update guide](xref:microsoft.quantum.update-qdk).

-## QDK Version 0.18.2108.160184
+## QDK Version 0.18.2108.160310

 *Release date: August 30th, 2021*

-- Alternative operation in @SubstitutableOnTarget does not need to be explicitly referred to anymore in Microsoft.Quantum.AutoSubstitution NuGet package.
+- Alternative operation in [@SubstitutableOnTarget](https://docs.microsoft.com/qsharp/api/qsharp/microsoft.quantum.targeting.substitutableontarget) does not need to be explicitly referred to anymore in Microsoft.Quantum.AutoSubstitution NuGet package.
 - New Python azure.quantum.aio package in azure-quantum with support for submitting jobs using async I/O.
 - New Workspace.get_targets() method in azure-quantum package that returns a list of all available targets.
 Can filter by Provider ID or Target ID.
 - An issue was resolved that prevented using IQ# or the `qsharp` Python package with Python 3.8 or 3.9 when using `conda` [microsoft/iqsharp#500](https://github.com/microsoft/iqsharp/issues/500).